 'It's also recommended that some form of payment protection is in place.
 As an example, those that cover payments made by credit.
 We would strongly advise consumers not to part with cash, regardless of the incentive as this offers no protection in cases of dispute.'

 Can I fit a kitchen myself?

-'Someone would need competent skills in carpentry, tiling, plumbing and building work,' says Rated People's Asad Choudhry, Glam Kitchens.
-‘They'll also need the right equipment.
+'Someone would need competent skills in carpentry, tiling, plumbing and building work,' says Rated People's Asad Choudhry.
+'They'll also need the right equipment.
 For example tools to cut and install worktops, cut tiles, and carpentry machinery.
 It’s important to note that a good kitchen fitter can make a cheap kitchen look beautiful and expensive.
 But an expensive kitchen in the wrong hands can have the opposite effect.'

 'Our recommendation would be to appoint a professional installer.
 They'll have a good understanding practical installations, legislation requirements and, importantly, trouble-shooting experience and expertise.
 Installation is complex as it covers multiple trades, regulations and competencies.'

 Where can I save on new kitchen costs?